-To crank the engine, shift selector lever to "L" (300 D, 300 CD - "S").
+To crank the engine, shift selector lever to "S".
 Touch the accelerator only when the engine starts firing.
 As soon as the engine has started, immediately return selector lever to "N".
 Adjust idle speed.
-It is important to allow the engine to idle for at least 3 minutes before starting off
+It is important to allow the engine to idle for at least 3 minutes before starting off because the preglowing process starts when the key is in steering lock position "2" and is not immediately disrupted after the engine has been tow-started.
+During this time the preglowing process is cut out automatically.

-If the engine has not fired after a few seconds, shift the selector lever from "L" to "N" to protect the transmission from damage.
+If the engine has not fired after a few seconds, shift the selector lever from "S" to "N" to protect the transmission from damage.

-For a new starting attempt, towstart the vehicle for some time again with the selector lever in position "N" and repeat the starting procedure.
+For a new starting attempt, tow-start the vehicle for some time again with the selector lever in position "N" and repeat the starting procedure.